Black vine weevil (Otiorhynchus sulcatus)

 - indoxacarb (Avaunt) at 0.11 lb ai/a.
 PHI 30 days.
 For adult control apply Avaunt at night at the first indication of adult emergence, usually in early- to mid-June.
 Repeat the applications every 10- to 14-days until adults are no longer obtained by night sweeping.
 Do not exceed 3 applications per season.
 Material is hazardous to bees.

 - thiamethoxam (Actara) at 0.062 lb ai/a.
 PHI 30 days.
 Do not apply when bees are foraging.
+Do not apply pre-bloom if possible.
 Note "Bee Advisory Box" and restrictions on the label.